-Positioning statement Core Activities 2023/2024 Additional activities As the industry evolves, GTA will encourage efficiency across the grain supply-chain by working collaboratively with other groups to improve efficiencies in the post-farm gate sector.
+Positioning statement Core Activities 2024/2025 Additional activities As the industry evolves, GTA will encourage efficiency across the grain supply-chain by working collaboratively with other groups to improve efficiencies in the post-farm gate sector.
 Work with AGEC, the Domestic Sector Council, Technical Committees and GTA Members to ensure a cohesive post farm gate voice for communication to Government and the wider grain industry.
-Engage with the pre-farm gate sector including Grains Australia, GRDC, GPA, GGL, SFO's Support the Australian Grain Exporters Council (AGEC) and the Domestic Sector Council as sector councils within GTA.
+Engage with the pre-farm gate sector including Grains Australia, GRDC, GPA, GGL, SFO's Support the Australian Grain Exporters Council (AGEC) the Domestic Sector Council and the Oilseed Sector Council as sector councils within GTA.
 Continue to advocate for pre-competitive functions and activities that are of value to GTA members, and do not have a viable commercial solution or alternative.
 Engage and support state Merchant Associations.